pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 We could do something similar based on <code>webClientID</code> for the 'non-users', though the operations would take significantly longer, but I feel the need to start wrapping it up.
 What we'll do below is create a 2 x 1 subplot of charts, with the first breaking out activity type by country, for the top 5 countries (though you can easily adjust that number), and the bottom plotting clicks vs. pageloads by user for those countries, with the dots being color-coded.

-Pretty much all of the aggregation pipeline operators mentioned above will be used in the functions for aggregating data from the <code>users_weekly</code> collection, and I'll leave it largely to the extensive comments to explain the code.
+Pretty much all of the aggregation pipeline operators mentioned above will be used in the functions for aggregating data from the <code>users_weekly</code> collection, and I'll leave it largely to the extensive comments below to explain the code.
 But if you're like me, what's most illustrative are the SQL analogies, which I'll lay out first.